|Villa Travignoli 2011 'Calice del Conte' Toscana IGT||Login||—||In Stock|

-|Villa Travignoli 2015 Chianti Rufina DOCG||Login||—||In Stock|
+|Villa Travignoli 2018 Chianti Rufina DOCG||Login||—||In Stock|

 Villa Travignoli is situated in the northeastern part of the Chianti production zone, 25 kilometers east of Florence at the meeting of the Arno and Sieve rivers.
-Travignoli, a name which literally means “Tra Vignoli” (between the vineyards) is located in the middle of Frescobaldi’s Nipozzano vineyard, in the Chianti Rufina region, where it enjoys a southern exposure, calcareous soils and an altitude ranging from 250 to 400 meters above sea level.
-There is documented evidence that wine was first produced there in the 5th century BC by the Etruscans who called it "Nectar of the Gods.”
+Travignoli, a name which literally means “Tra Vignoli” (between the vineyards) is located in the middle of Frescobaldi’s Nipozzano Vineyard, in the Chianti Rufina region, where it enjoys a southern exposure, calcareous soils and an altitude ranging from 250 to 400 meters above sea level.
+Wine was first produced at Travignoli in 500 BC by the Etruscans who referred to the area as the “Nectar of the Gods.”